cmancone/akeyless-action/README.md

 After following these steps, you'll be ready to use JWT Auth from your Github runners!

-(1) **Note:** The unique identifier is mainly used for auditing/billing purposes, so there isn't one correct answer here.  `repository` is a sensible default but if you are uncertain, talk to AKeyless for more details.
+**(1) Note:** The unique identifier is mainly used for auditing/billing purposes, so there isn't one correct answer here.  `repository` is a sensible default but if you are uncertain, talk to AKeyless for more details.

-(2) **Note:** Sub claim checks allow AKeyless to confirm the details of the workflow trying to authenticate with AKeyless, based on the information that Github provides in the JWT.
-Using the example JWT from [the documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token), a subclaim check of:
+**(2) Note:** Sub claim checks allow AKeyless to grant access to specific workflows, based on the claims that Github provides in the JWT.
+Using the example JWT from [the documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#understanding-the-oidc-token), you could set a subclaim check in AKeyless of:

 ```
 repository=octo-org/octo-repo
 ref=refs/heads/main
 ```

-which would limit access to workflows that were triggered from the main branch in the `octo-org/octo-repo` repository.
+to limit access to workflows that were triggered from the main branch in the `octo-org/octo-repo` repository.

+## Inputs

+## Outputs

+## Example usage